valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 }
 ```

 You can use type erasure to wrap any kind of protocol.
-If you want to see some examples from Apple SwiftUI uses it extensively.
+If you want to see some examples from Apple, SwiftUI uses it extensively.

 ## Custom Single Value Decoder